northeastern-rc/rc-public-documentation/docs/source/first_steps/bashrc.rst

 Conda and .bashrc
 ++++++++++++++++++

 In addition to editing your .bashrc file as outlined in the example above, programs that you install can also modify your .bashrc file.
-For example, if you follow the procedure outlined in :ref:`mini_conda`, there will be a section added to your .bashrc file that automatically loads your conda environment every time you sign in to Discovery.
+For example, if you follow the procedure outlined in :ref:`mini_conda`, there may be a section added to your .bashrc file (if you didn't use the ``-b`` batch option) that automatically loads your conda environment every time you sign in to Discovery.
 See the figure below for an example of this:

 .. image:: /images/minicondabashrc.jpg